-And there are several ways to get the residency authorization based on eligibility categories.
+And there are several ways to get residency authorization based on eligibility categories.
 For Brazilians, for example, the green card is available through employment or family relations.
-Other nations might be able to apply for the green card through different categories.
-The green card is valid for 10 years and can be renewed only once, in case you do not wish to start the citizenship process.
+Other nations might be able to apply for a green card through different categories.
+The green card is valid for ten years and can be renewed once if you do not wish to start the citizenship process.

 Learn more about Green Cards here.

-My biggest advice for everyone looking to live in the United States is: PLAN and RESEARCH.
+My biggest advice for everyone looking to live in the United States is to PLAN and RESEARCH.

-Pretty much every type of visa and its classifications have different criteria, and so, besides meeting with an immigration attorney (I'd say more than one if you can afford it), I highly recommend that you do your own homework and get informed in the subject as well!
+Pretty much every type of visa and its classifications have different criteria.
+That said, besides meeting with an immigration attorney (I'd say more than one if you can afford it), I highly recommend that you do your homework and get informed on the subject as well!

 Learn about all the possibilities that match your qualifications.
 The legislation can change quite fast, so the best places to educate yourself on all types of visas to the US are the official websites of:

 1- The United States Citizenship and Immigration Services - USCIS

 2- The US Department of State - Bureau of Consular Affairs.